This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Learn how to make blue “crystal meth” rock candy inspired by Breaking Bad.
 It’s easier than you think, and the results look AND taste delicious.
-Perfect for costumes and viewing parties!
+Perfect for costume and viewing parties!

 💙 How to make blue rock candy